TGDivy/TGDivy/README.md

 ## 💬🌞

-> When you have vision it affects your attitude.
-Your attitude is optimistic rather than pessimistic.  ~ Charles Swindoll
+> The longer we dwell on our misfortunes, the greater is their power to harm us. ~ Voltaire

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )